-I’m all for hard work, and for planning ahead.
-I’m all for goals and dreams and I know that both can bring us good things even if we never reach the goal or live the dream.
-However, I would have liked to have had my dad a few more years, or had more of him when he was here.
+I’m all for hard work and for planning ahead.
+I’m all for goals and dreams and I know both can bring us good things even if we never reach the goal or live the dream.
+However, I would’ve liked to have had my dad a few more years, or had more of him when he was here.
 My friend said the same of his father.

 Why not think about, pray about, and discuss this issue with your bride?
 Do you need to adjust the balance?